 Statute of Repose

 The statute of repose for a medical malpractice case is six years.
-So there is no “twin-faceted triggering event” discovery rule exceptions for the statute of response.
-But fraudulent concealment is an exception to the statute of repose and whether there was fraudulent concealment and is typically a jury question.
+So there is no “twin-faceted triggering event” discovery rule exceptions for the statute of limitations.
+But fraudulent concealment is an exception to the statute of repose, and whether there was fraudulent concealment is typically a jury question.

 Iowa Malpractice Cap on Damages